What is Gonorrhea?

 Signs and symptoms include anal itching, pus-like discharge from the rectum, spots of bright red blood on toilet tissue and having to strain during bowel movements.

-Gonorrhea that affects your eyes can cause eye pain, sensitivity to light, and pus-like discharge from one or both eyes.
+This infection that affects your eyes can cause eye pain, sensitivity to light, and pus-like discharge from one or both eyes.

 Signs and symptoms of a throat infection might include a sore throat and swollen lymph nodes in the neck.